Here you will get to read about myself and my select team of coaches who work under me in the Cover Model Body Personal Studio.

 Hayes has enjoyed getting to know Savage and his family and is looking forward to the opportunity of working with Def Leppard as their personal trainer.
 Hayes expresses, “I count my blessings and feel fortunate that I am able to do what I do.
 I have the determination and motivation to become successful and I have worked to be able to put myself in positions where I am seen and recognized.

 As a result, many opportunities have come my way from all over the world.”
 Hayes enjoys competing and plans to continue to be involved in various fitness and cover model competitions throughout the world.
 Hayes has been featured in television and print advertisement for leading brands throughout the world and has worked with leading designers in various countries.
 Two years ago he did a photo shoot with Miss Universe.
-His wife is also a model, qualified personal trainer, and former pop-star in Ireland.
 The Irish National Health board has also contacted Hayes to develop a program to help change the mindset of children and parents to become more health and nutrition conscious.

 Hayes has also written numerous articles for various news publications and blogs and has been featured in articles in every newspaper in Ireland and many news sources around the world.
 He also has future plans to be an author in and will be launching his new Ebook “7 Weeks to A Cover Model Body”.
 The sky seems to be the limit for this dedicated cover model who has also dedicated himself to helping others achieve their goals.